 Facilities are available for playing a number of sports.
 A turf arena for playing cricket and football, and a combined turf softball diamond/hockey ground, are located in the Lucindale recreation reserve.
 Both areas are watered by an automatic irrigation system and are controlled by the Council.

-The Lucindale War Memorial Bowling Club plays on fourteen greens located in parkland adjacent to Lucindale, and a permanently-irrigation 18-hole golf course and twelve lawn tennis courts are operated by the Lucindale Country Club on a site some 3 kilometers from Lucindale.
+The Lucindale War Memorial Bowling Club plays on 14 greens located in parkland adjacent to Lucindale, and a permanently-irrigated 18-hole golf course and 12 lawn tennis courts are operated by the Lucindale Country Club on a site some 3 kilometres from Lucindale.

 The Lucindale Area School has its own turf oval and bitumen tennis court, the latter being leased from the Council.
-A general purpose hall in the school grounds was financed as a joint ventured by the State Government, the Council, and the local community, and outside of school hours, this is used by the community and, outside of school hours, this is used by the community for playing basketball, volleyball, and other sports.
+A general purpose hall in the school grounds was financed as a joint ventured by the State Government, the Council, and the local community, and outside of school hours, this is used by the community for playing basketball, volleyball and other sports.

 Netball courts are provided in the recreation reserve and in the school grounds.

 Sport is very popular in the District, and attracts large numbers of regular participants.

 No passenger rail or bus services operate in the area.
 The bulk of the freight is now moved by road transport.